SoftwareHeritage/swhapguide/SWHAP@Paris.md

 ### Create final Curated repository

-Once your curation work is done for both source code and ancillary materials, you can create the final *Curated* repository, as a new public Github repository.
+Once your curation work is done for both source code and ancillary materials, you can create the final `Curated` repository, as a new *public* Github repository.
 You can call this new repository *SWName-Curated*, replacing SWName by your actual software name.
-This repository will contain three branches: a `main` branch that will serve as an entry point into the two other ones and containing a READ.ME file only, a `SourceCode` branch containing the curated source code and a `Depository` branch containing the materials collected during the curation process and the metadata.
+This repository will contain three branches: a `main` branch that will serve as an entry point into the two other ones and containing a README file only, a `SourceCode` branch containing the curated source code and a `Depository` branch containing the materials collected during the curation process and the metadata.

-In your `Workbench`, create a new branch called `Depository`, containing the `additional_material`, `raw_source_code`, `browsable_source_code` and `metadata` repositories.
-Push this branch into a new branch of the *Curated* repository also called `Depository`.
+In your `Workbench`, create a new branch called `Depository`.
+Keep all the folders but remove the README file.
+The branch will thus contain the `additional_material`, `raw_source_code`, `browsable_source_code` and `metadata` folders.
+Push this branch into a new branch of the `Curated` repository also called `Depository`.

-Going back to your master branch of your `Workbench`, remove all the files except for the READ.ME file that you can update if needed.
-Push that branch into the master branch of the *Curated* repository.
+Going back to your `master` branch of your `Workbench`, remove all the files except for the README file that you can update if needed.
+Push that branch into the `master` branch of the `Curated` repository.

-Finally, push the `SourceCode` branch of the workbench into the *Curated* repository.
+Finally, push the `SourceCode` branch of the workbench into the `Curated` repository.

 <!--
 Create the final `Curated` repository, containing only the